 LBL navigation with two or more buoy transponder systems for aided navigation allowing for triangulated fixes.

-In order to complete an Arctic capable oil spill deployment package, project team designed and constructed Arctic Communication buoys, oriented to an “agnostic” communications design.
+In order to complete an Arctic capable oil spill deployment package, project team designed and constructed Arctic Communication buoys, oriented to an “agnostic” communications design allowing for other industry AUV’s such as REMUS to be able to share this capability.
 These communication buoys include long baseline (LBL) and ultrashort baseline (USBL) systems, ACOMMS, Wi-Fi, RF, Iridium, and thermistor capability.
-LBL allows for long range (up to 10 Km per buoy), while USBL allows for short range (<500 meters) homing and docking for recovery under ice or in open water.
-The buoy system will also allow for data transfer from the LRAUV back to Command Control Center via Iridium.
+LBL allows for long range (up to 10 Km per buoy using traditional low frequency acoustics at 10 kHz), while USBL allows for short range (<500 meters) homing and docking for recovery under ice or in open water.
+The project team is currently working on improving the USBL by leveraging Navy program development in 360 degree hydrophone array technology.
+This technology as enabled ranges in excess of 1 km.
+The buoy system will also allow for data transfer from the LRAUV back to Command Control Center via Iridium for over the horizon communications.
 In order to transfer data in a format that can be visualized by the receiving party, a software compression is included in the buoy development.
 These buoys are critical to enable LRAUV to operate as a “system” to effect characterization and communication of an Arctic oil spill, under sea ice, to USCG led unified command.

-Advancing LRAUV further, project team designed, implemented and conducted initial testing of a platform “Umodem” to include advanced navigation capabilities inclusive of LBL and USBL systems.
+Advancing LRAUV further, project team designed, implemented and conducted initial testing of a platform WHOI micromodem known as “Umodem” to include advanced navigation capabilities inclusive of LBL and USBL systems.

-The Umodem team at WHOI is new firmware to allow the buoys to be used as transponders.
-In sum, Umodem, USBL and whisker box are new hardware and software capabilities provided to LRAUV to assist with under ice navigation and docking.
+The Umodem team at WHOI developed new firmware to allow the buoys to be used as transponders.
+In sum, Umodem, USBL and whisker box are new hardware and software capabilities provided to LRAUV to assist with under ice navigation and docking, but also provide a useful capability for launch and recovery in high seas when it is not possible to approach the vehicle in close ranges.

 Additionally, when Autonomous Underwater Vehicles (AUVs) are strategically equipped with multiple sensor technologies, including cameras and sonar, they are capable of remote detection and analysis of oil under sea ice.
+This approach is known as search, map and classification.

-Test data illustrates that AUV's remain the most mature tool for the search, chart, and classification procedures routinely performed in seafloor analysis and similar methodology can be effectively applied to under-ice anomaly detection.
+Test data illustrates that AUV's remain the most mature tool for the search, map, and classification procedures routinely performed in seafloor analysis and similar methodology can be effectively applied to under-ice anomaly detection.
 Beyond the need for rapid detection of oil and gas in the Arctic, based on discussions and conclusions from several Center-led workshops, ADAC and the LRAUV project team notes the important utility for small AUV platforms with a variable endurance range of hours to weeks capable of mapping the seafloor for the purpose of bathymetric surveys and anomaly detection to include leaking pipelines and infrastructure.